Why spend a long weekend in San Francisco?

 Day 1: Around the world in 20,000 steps

 We flew into San Francisco on Friday night, so we could hit the ground running first thing Saturday morning.
-Given the enormous area we wanted to cover, we decided to first explore SF by bike.
+Given the enormous area we wanted to cover during our 3 days in San Francisco, we decided to first explore the city by bike.
 Beginning at Ocean Beach, we rode our bikes along the coastline to the scenic vantage point of Lands End Lookout.
 The view of the rocky cliffs overlooking the waterfront was impeccable, and well-worth the agonizing ride up the hill.

 From there, we pedaled downhill to Golden Gate Park, where we witnessed San Francisco’s international perspective on full display.
 The Dutch Windmill offers a picture-perfect introduction to the park.
 I was even lucky enough to get a picture of a biker next to it (so Holland).